-- a) to give opportunities to meet identified local housing needs; - b) to maintain and improve employment development where appropriate opportunities exist; and - c) to sustain a range of services and facilities which serve the settlement.
+- a) to give opportunities to meet identified local housing needs; - b) to maintain and improve existing employment sites where appropriate opportunities exist; and - c) to sustain a range of services and facilities which serve the settlement.

 4. Open Countryside

 Outside classified settlements development will be acceptable in principle if it is: